FAQ on the Code of Conduct for Leasing of Retail Premises in Singapore

 Third Party Costs

-Can we convey to tenants the actual third-party costs later in emails rather than during the signing of the tenancy agreement (TA)?
-We may not be able to provide the cost at the point of signing of TA.
+Can Landlords convey to Tenants the actual third-party costs later in emails rather than during the signing of the tenancy agreement (TA)?
+Landlords may not be able to provide the cost at the point of signing of TA.

 All third-party costs which are to be borne by tenants must be clearly communicated upfront to tenants.
 Where the actual cost quantum is not known upfront, landlords can communicate an estimated quantum or a range of the expected quantum, and follow-up subsequently with the actual cost quantum when determined.